Blogs

 Global Ocean Protection and the “30×30” Goal

 The High Seas Treaty changes that.
-It provides the framework needed to extend protection to ecologically important regions far beyond national borders and supports the global ambition to protect 30% of the world’s oceans by 2030.
+It gives the framework needed to extend protection to ecologically important regions far beyond national borders and supports the global ambition to protect 30% of the world’s oceans by 2030.

 What?